Skip to Content

 Quartz veining is another common find along the beach.
 Quartz veining is more like finding another rock with a hint of quartz than finding full quartz, but exciting and beautiful all the same.

-Quartz veining can occur for a variety of reasons, the simplest and most common is a crack in the rock during formation or from damage, which quartz then builds up in.
+Quartz veining can occur for various reasons.
+The simplest and most common is a crack in the rock during formation or from damage, which quartz then builds up in.

 The result is a mysterious-looking swirl of quartz in another stone.
 The swirl will often be a whitish, light color.